mate-academy/js_2048_game/README.md

 # 2048 game

-🪄*I wrote this game in three days without any help.
-It took the same amount of time to write this game for the person who created it*
+⭐ _I wrote this game in three days without any help.
+It took the same amount of time to write this game for the person who created it_ ⭐

 # DEMO